JunctionAt/Tier2/README.md

 ### Feature Set
 Tier2 is designed for separation between staff and players, allowing server staff to enter an 'assistance' mode to help other players utilising a ticket-based system, and then revert into normal mode to resume playing.

+Players are limited to five tickets at any given time.
+Staff can do an infinite number of tickets.

+While in assistance mode, the following items will be reset upon leaving to their original values:
+* Inventory
+* Armor
+* Location
+* Health
+* Hunger Level
+* Experience

 ### Commands
 * /req
 * /mode